-On this 14 or 22 day rock climbing and backpacking course, you’ll hike among the towering pines, along glassy, blue alpine lakes and rock climb on granite.
+On this rock climbing and backpacking course, you’ll hike among the towering pines, along glassy, blue alpine lakes and rock climb on granite.
 As a beginner rock climber or if you’re advancing your skills, the western side of the Sierra Nevada has some of the best climbing granite around.

-With a longer format of two weeks or more, you’ll have more training and attention from Instructors, so you can implement feedback and practice technical and interpersonal skills.
-This will lead to a deeper understanding of strengths, a more independent and self-directed crew and a greater level of student empowerment.
+During two weeks or more, you’ll have more training and attention from Instructors so you can implement feedback and practice technical and interpersonal skills.
+This will lead to a deeper understanding of your strengths, a more independent and self-directed crew, and a greater level of student empowerment.

-As your technical and leadership skills advance along with the group, you’ll move through a progression, gradually taking on decision making on navigation, route finding, sharing of duties and setting-up camp.
+As your technical and leadership skills advance along with the group, you’ll gradually take on more decision making for navigation, route finding, sharing of duties and setting-up camp.
 This is the group's opportunity to make the course its own unique experience.